Common Lisp: install SBCL on Windows

 SBCL fresh install

-The * symbol is a command prompt.
+The * greeting us is SBCL’s (minimalist) command prompt.

-We can try a simple operation like (+ 2 2), which will return 4.
+Let’s try a simple operation like (+ 2 2), which will return 4.

 SBCL simple operation